yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 9. We will now run yuzu to verify that your dumped keys and games are being read correctly.
     - 9a.
 Run either the `yuzu` or `yuzu Early Access` shortcuts that were created by the yuzu installer tool.
     - 9b. in yuzu, click on `+ Add New Game Directory` in the browser, and navigate to the folder where you placed your `XCI` or `NSP` files.
+    - 9c.
+To install game Updates and/or DLC.
+In yuzu, click `File >> install to NAND` and navigate to your dumped Update-DLC files.
+For more info refer to [How do I install game Updates or DLC](https://yuzu-emu.org/wiki/faq/#how-do-i-install-game-updates-or-dlc)

 ### If you need any help during this process or get a strange error during or while using yuzu, feel free to ask for help on the yuzu discord!
 Happy Emulating!